 POSSIBLE SITE VISIT

-Consideration is being given to arranging a visit to the Sellafield site on Friday October 19th for a small number of delegates, with priority being given to those who have never visited and subject to being able to satisfy security requirements.
-Further details will be available later, but we will be assisting with additional accommodation requirements if needed.
+Consideration is being given to arranging a visit to the NPP Visitor Centre on Monday afternoon October 15th ahead of the conference.
+Further details will be available later, but we will be assisting with additional travel requirements if needed.